MK316/Coding4ET/Lessons/Lesson07c.md

 # Exercise 1: Reading and Displaying Data

 + Question: You have a CSV file named "language_progress.csv" that tracks the progress of students learning a new language.
-It contains columns for "Student Name", "Language", "Month", and "Score".
+It contains columns for "Name", "Language", "Month", and "Score".
 Write the code to read this CSV file into a DataFrame and display the first 10 rows.

 # Exercise 2: Filtering Data